tmacsmee/openvas-redesign/README.md

 A modern, intuitive redesign of the OpenVAS vulnerability scanner interface, focused on improving usability for novice users while maintaining professional functionality.

+Visit https://openvas-redesign.vercel.app to view the application, or install manually with the steps below.

 ## System Requirements

 - **Node.js**: Version 18.0 or higher